systemwii/make/README.md

 ```bash
 make build E=1 V=1
 ```

+There's an additional post-build option, to run after the build:
+- `make run`: if the build produces a .dol executable, this sends it to the Homebrew Channel over your local network and runs it (with AHB access forced on).
+To configure your Wii's IP address, use `export WIILOAD=tcp:192.168.1.xx`, substituting your Wii's local IP address, which you can set up via a DHCP reservation in your router's settings.

 You're encouraged to read thru the Make rules setup and edit or override anything you wish to.
 Add extra post-build targets, such as `dist` to package your output, after any include lines in your main Makefile, so that they don't take precedence over the default `make` target (`make build`).